codekaya/Pragma-Hackathon-DOJO-ARENA/Readme.md

 - VRF system will be added for randomness
 - Games will be created for only NFT collections
+- More importantly even NFT collections on L1 will be able to participate to the games with herodotus
+- Front-end connection with torii
 - More complex data structures
 - Damage system will be updated